Logan-Fouts/Thesis/Writing/Introduction/Introduction.md

 ~~This work sets out to design an architecture that will make designing algorithms easily customize-able and, therefore, accessible and adaptable to each individual's needs.
 In summary, this is an attempt to bridge between complex image processing algorithms and engineering solutions in practice, with an advanced, versatile architecture.
 Subsequent chapters present the design, implementation, and evaluation of a framework that has the potential to change how some image processing solutions are designed and deployed in practice.~~

-> [!NOTE]
->In the subsections below you have four goals.
-Keep the funnel analogy, Figure 1, in mind all the time.
-Add details along the way, as you go.
->
->1. **Background** – Provide a sufficient, but not too detailed, context to the reader to understand what challenge you address in your thesis.
->2. **Related work** – Inform the reader about what has been done in the area related to the challenge.
->3. **Problem formulation** – Present the knowledge gap you intend to bridge!
-What is not known?
->4. **Motivation** – Argue why your work is relevant.
->
->Now you should have introduced and motivated a problem you address in your thesis.

 ---
 ## Background